javipalanca/simfleet/docs/develop.rst

                 break
         a.stop()

-There are also other types of behaviors like one-shot behaviors, periodic behaviors, finite-state machine behaviors, etc.
+Along with the cyclic repeating pattern (or type), SPADE also provides several other types of behaviors, such as like one-shot behaviors, periodic behaviors, finite-state machine behaviors, etc. It is important to note that SPADE agents can execute many behaviors simultaneously, from the same or different types.

 Communication API, Messages and Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Communication is one of the cornerstones of a multi-agent system and SPADE is no exception.
+Communication is one of the cornerstones of any multi-agent system, and SPADE is no exception.
 Agents can send and receive
-messages using a simple API and even more, they can receive them in certain behaviors according to templates they can
+messages using a simple API, and more importantly, they can receive them in certain behaviors according to templates they can
 define.

 A :class:`spade.ACLMessage.ACLMessage` is the class that needs to be filled in order to send a message.
 It follows the
 `FIPA Agent Communication Language` specifications or `FIPA ACL <http://www.fipa.org/repository/aclspecs.html>`_.
 An
-ACLMessage may be filled with several information, but the most important fields are the receiver, the content, the
+ACLMessage may be filled with several pieces of information, but the most important fields are the receiver, the content, the
 performative and the protocol.
 The receiver must be filled with an :class:`spade.AID.aid` object, which is an AgentID.
-The content is a string-based body of the message.
+The content is the (string-based) body of the message.
 The performative and protocol both add semantic information to the
-conversation.
-They are usually used to represent the action and the rules that determine how the agents are going to
+message in the context of a conversation: they are normally used to represent the action and the rules that determine
-communicate in a specific semantic context.
+how the agents are going to communicate in a specific semantic context.

 .. tip::
-    It's usually recommended to use a representation language for the content of the message.
-There are semantic
+    It is usually recommended to use a representation language for the content of the message.
+Although semantic
-    languages like OWL or RDF, but in the case of this simulator we use JSON representation for ease of use.
+    languages like OWL or RDF are normally used for this purpose, in this simulator JSON is used instead, for the sake of
+    simplicity.

 All these fields have a getter and setter function.
 An example is shown next: